versus-flow/versus-contracts/README.md

 ## How to run the sample

 Start two terminals.
 Both from the root directory.
- - `flow project emualator start -v`
+ - `flow project start-emualator -v`
 - `make demo`

 ## What happends in the sample